Top 5 Things to Know Before You Travel to Tibet

-The travel agency will also need your confirmed tour itinerary and travel guide, plus six months validity on your passport.
-Allow at least 20 days for this to be issued.
-The travel permit doesn’t cost but the visa does.
-You can choose to either travel with a tour group or as an individual traveler (with a guide).
+The travel agency also needs your confirmed tour itinerary and travel guide, plus six months validity on your passport.
+Allow at least 20 days for the Tibet Travel Permit approval.
+The travel permit is free, but the visa isn't.
+You can choose to travel either with a tour group or as an individual traveler (with a guide).

-*Most importantly, travel permits are not available from late February until March 31st.
-And everything will be normalized from April 1st.
-Thus if you're planning to visit Tibet in winter, I strongly recommend you to contact us as soon as possible to make an early booking.
-Tibet Vista is ready here to apply Tibet travel permit for you for free!
+Most importantly, travel permits are not available from late February until March 31st, with everything getting back to normal from April 1st.
+Thus, if you're planning to visit Tibet in winter, I strongly recommend you to contact us as soon as possible to make an early booking.
+Tibet Vista is always available to apply for the Tibet travel permit for you for free!

-A giant mass of black rock that reaches over 22,000 feet, Mt.
-Kailash which means "precious jewel of eternal snow” remains a place shrouded in mystery and legend, as the world’s most venerated holy place.
-It is also the least visited because of it’s location in far western Tibet.
-In the unusual shape of a pyramid, according to ancient beliefs, the mountain represents the axis of the world or the stairway to heaven, and only a few thousand pilgrims are lucky enough to see it every year.
+Mt.
+Kailash, whose name means "precious jewel of eternal snow,” is a giant mass of black rock that remains shrouded in mystery and legend, and the world’s most venerated holy place.
+The world's least visited sacred site due to its location in western Tibet, the mountain represents the axis of the world or the stairway to heaven.
+Because of its height and isolation, only a few thousand pilgrims are lucky enough to see it every year.

 Trekking towards Mount Kailash with sincere pilgrims

 Kora to Mount Kailash is the spiritual experience of the lifetime.
 To join a kora to the snow-covered pyramid standing at the 6,683-meter altitude, you need to be well physically prepared and adapted to high elevation.
 Most worshipers take the outer kora, which is 58 kilometers long, lined with several monasteries.
 Travelers usually take the inner kora and cover 30 kilometers in a day.